Kevin Boehm: Career

 During the 2020 coronavirus pandemic, he co-founded and was involved in leading the Independent Restaurant Coalition, an industry group founded during the pandemic to lobby the federal government for relief for restaurants and their employees, which culminated in $28.6 Billion in grants being given out by the federal government.

 Honors

 In 2018 Boehm won the James Beard Award for Outstanding Restaurateur, after being a finalist in 2015, 2016, and 2017.
-Boka Restaurant has been awarded one Michelin star for thirteen consecutive years.
+Boka Restaurant has been awarded one Michelin star for fifteen consecutive years.